 Fish Camps for Foodies: Rising from the ramshackle sheds of 1940s fishing camps, modern-day “fish camp” eateries in Jacksonville spare you the chore of hauling in your own dinner.
 Cross the gangplank to the former bait shop of Clark’s Fish Camp perched on Julington Creek and pass the entirely serious signs warning you not to feed the gators.
 Once seated, sample your way through platters of cheese-stuffed catfish, crawfish etouffee, steamed oysters, gator poppers, frog legs and hush puppies.
 Hundreds of taxidermied animals fill the walls and ceilings, adding to the wild, rustic vibe.

-St. Johns Riverwalk: Join the locals strolling, jogging, skating or picnicking along the approximately three-mile Northbank and Southbank Riverwalks.
+St. Johns Riverwalk: Head out from your Jacksonville hotel and join the locals strolling, jogging, skating or picnicking along the approximately three-mile Northbank and Southbank Riverwalks.
 Take a river taxi from the Southbank to Jacksonville Landing for shopping and people-watching, and don’t miss the enormous 100-foot dancing sprays of the Friendship Fountain at St. Johns River Park.
 Top off the day with local brews at the River City Brewing Company, located near the fountain.

 Beaches: Three distinct beach communities along the Atlantic Coast provide plenty of options for a day of sun and surf.
 Jacksonville Beach is the iconic Florida beach strip with waterfront activities, rollerblading, surfing, snack shacks and a fishing pier.
 Atlantic Beach and Neptune Beach intersect at Beaches Town Center when you’re ready for some shopping, dining and pubbing.
 Join surfers at The Poles, a local spot inside Kathryn Abbey Hanna Park, where you can also rent kayaks, stand-up paddleboards and canoes.